 It will also help you have more appropriate responses when you feel one of them.
 Let’s decipher the most common ones.

 When you feel sadeness, it means you have lost or you miss something/someone.
 You need it.

-Need: something or someone.
+Possible unmet need: something or someone.